migtools/oadp-non-admin/docs/design/nab_and_nar_status_update.md

 statusConditionSetAcceptedToTrue["Set status.conditions[Accepted] to **True**"];
 statusPhaseStatusSetToCreated["Set status.phase: **Created**
  and status.conditions[BackupScheduled]: **True** ?"];
-statusSetVeleroBackupUUID["Generate a NameUUID and set it as status.VeleroBackup.NameUUID"];
+statusSetVeleroBackupUUID["Generate a NACUUID and set it as status.VeleroBackup.NACUUID"];
 statusNabStatusUpdateFromVB["Update NonAdminBackup status from Velero Backup"];
 setFinalizerOnNab["Set finalizer on NonAdminBackup"]